-Turtle 2: Walk north down Lewis Street by the side of the lot.
+Turtle 2: Turn right on Lewis Street by the side of the lot.
 Continue down the sidewalk to the historical marker spot.
 Search for the Snapping Turtle, Joab is my name.
-When looking for food all around the south, any- thing is fair game!
-The side steps of the Hagood-Maul- din House are my new home.
-Watch out for your ngers, I bite to the bone!
+When looking for food all around the south, anything is fair game!
+The side steps of the Hagood-Mauldin House are my new home.
+Watch out for your fingers, I bite to the bone!

 Turtle 3: Go back to the fountain and turn right down the street.
 I am the Bog Turtle, Brick, waiting to greet.
 I live in the summer wetlands of the upcountry eating bugs.
 In the winter I hibernate in the cool, squishy mud.
-The Burning Brick or Michael’s are restaurants if you’re looking.
+Come to the Burning Brick if you’re looking.
 Both are welcoming places with fresh home cooking.

 Turtle 5: Back on Main Street, west you still must go.
-Come rest at a shady spot and like me, take it slow.
+Come rest at our Amphitheater and like me, take it slow.
 I am the Mud Turtle, Ernest, who likes his water still and clean.
 In water throughout the state and the southeast I have been seen.
-I like to eat crunchy cray sh and other small bait.
+I like to eat crunchy crayfish and other small bait.
 In the winter I dig in the cool earth to hibernate.

 Turtle 6: Heading further west, to Florence Street you must go.
 The Chamber of Commerce welcomes you and gives out free info.
-There you nd me, the Diamondback Terrapin, Skyagunsta, it’s Cherokee.
-Also Andrew Pickens name, our hero who helped make our town free.
-I live in coastal salt marshes eating crabs, mollusks, and stuff like that.
+I am the Diamondback Terrapin, Skyagunsta, it’s Cherokee.
+Also Andrew Pickens name, our hero who made this area free.
+I live in coastal salt marshes eating crabs and stuff like that.
 I’m protected because of loss of habitat.

 Turtle 8: Now head east into the next block, back towards town.
 Where I, the Chicken Turtle, Turbo, can be found.
 My home is the seasonal wetlands on the coastal plain.
-I like to eat cray sh and other invertebrates.
+I like to eat crayfish and other invertebrates.
 Long ago people used to eat me for food, have a heart!
-So now it’s uncommon to nd me except at friendly Superior Parts.
+So now it’s uncommon to find me except at friendly Superior Parts.

-Turtle 9: Continue one more block and you’ll nd my historic home.
-East Main Treasures is where I ended my roam.
-Come shop here and ne gifts are what you’ll see.
-Best of all, meet me the Painted Turtle, Pokey.
+Turtle 10: Go back up to Main Street and continue one more block.
+My historic home, now Coyote Coffee, is where you will stop.
+Come inside and find much more than coffee.
+Best of all, you will meet me, the Painted Turtle, Pokey.
 In clean ponds and grassy marshes I like to swim.
 The plants and bugs across the land keep me trim.

-Turtle 10: Turn right down Pendleton Street to the muse- um, our old jail.
-Spot me, Sequoyah, the Spotted Turtle, far down the nature trail.
+Turtle 11: Turn right down Pendleton Street to the museum, our old jail.
+Find me, Sequoyah, the Spotted Turtle, far down the nature trail.
 I will be in my natural habitat, a bog garden along the walk.
 I would speak in Cherokee if you could hear me talk.
 I swim to the bottom of the bog when I am sleepy.
 I am protected too, so please watch out for me.

-Turtle 11: Go back to Main Street, the front of the Court- house is where I’ll be.
-Find me, the biggest turtle of them all (over 1000 lbs.), under a tree.
-I’m Henry, the Leather- back Sea Turtle, and I eat Cannonball jelly sh.
+Turtle 12: Go back to Main Street to the front of the Courthouse.
+Find the biggest turtle of them all weighing over 1000 pounds.
+I’m Henry, the Leatherback Sea Turtle, and I eat Cannonball jelly fish.
 Remember, I am also on the endangered species list.
 Females can lay a hundred eggs when they appear on shore.
-Then return to the ocean to swim some more.
+Then they return to the ocean to swim some more.